-Remember to start with your short-term goals, and keep them in mind when making every decision from here on out.
+Start with your short-term goals, and keep them in mind when making every decision from here on out.

-We can also help you identify a subject area to write about based on your interests – just ask if you’re unsure!
+We can help you identify a subject area to write about based on your interests – just ask if you’re unsure!

 3. Identify Your Ideal Customer

 For those of you who are thinking that you don’t know enough about a subject to be an expert:

 Here’s a secret: you don’t have to be.

 Remember, you know more about this subject than SOMEONE, and if you can help one person, you can help thousands of others just like them.

 According to Google, there are approximately 1.5 billion English speakers in the world.
 It’s a safe guess that most of them use the internet.